Matt Cross (wrestler): World Wrestling Entertainment / WWE (2010–2011)

-Later independent work (2010–present)
+Later independent work (2010-2018)

 On April 24, 2010, Capiccioni, under his Matt Cross ring name, made his debut for Philadelphia-based Chikara.
 In his first match, a four-way elimination match in the Rey de Voladores (King of the Fliers) tournament, Cross defeated Flip Kendrick, Malachi Jackson and Amasis to advance to the finals.
 The following day, Cross was defeated in the finals by Ophidian.

 On March 2, 2012, Cross' former tag team partner Josh Prohibition came out of retirement to reform Youthanazia, and together they defeated Aeroform (Flip Kendrick and Louis Lyndon) to win the Absolute Intense Wrestling Tag Team Championship.
 Youthanazia made their first successful title defense on April 6 by defeating The Irish Airborne.
 On October 20, 2013, Cross defeated Matthew Justice to win the Prime Television Championship.

 Cross debuted for UK promotion Progress Wrestling in May 2016 at their annual Super Strong Style 16 tournament.
 He lost to Sami Callihan in the first round and later participated in the ten man scramble redemption match on Night 2.
 At Chapter 38, Cross was victorious over Mark Andrews, gaining the number one contendership for the Smash Wrestling Championship.

 On September 1, 2018, Matt Cross wrestled in the opening contest of independent wrestling super-show All In against Maxwell Jacob Friedman.

-In 2024, Cross wrestled heavily for Juggalo Championship Wrestling.
-He wrestled multiple times for the JCW Heavyweight Championship, winning the title on August 16, 2024 by defeating Willie Mack.
-Successful title defenses followed against opponents including James Storm, Kongo Kong and Mecha Wolf, and Simon Gotch, before dropping the title back to Willie Mack in a 3-way match that included Mecha Wolf, on October 30, 2024.